MaksymKarunos/SpotifyMe/README.md

 # Want to contribute?
 All contributions are welcome!
 Please, read [contribution guidlines](contributing.md) before making a pull request.

-# Data Privacy Statement:
+## Data Privacy Statement:
-Your Spotify data is not collected or shared with 3d parties by us.
+We do not share your data with 3d parties.